 TEG members attended a meeting on fracking held in the Conygre Hall and reported via the Timsbury Newsletter

-See other document on website for more details
+See links below to other document on website for more details

 We encourage residents to plant new trees for wildlife benefits, food and their sheer beauty ion gardens and the landscape.

 In 2012 we helped residents to plant 45 new trees of all sorts in their gardens, including for fruit .
 Every tree was a different species .The oak tree shown was planted in Greenhill House gardens for the benefit of residents of this Cheshire Home.